uw-data/termite/README.md

 ===================

 Starting in 2014, we have split Termite into two components:
-  * **[Termite Data Server](http://github.com/uwdata/termite-data-server)** for processing the output of topic models and providing the content as a web service
+  * **[Termite Data Server](http://github.com/uwdata/termite-data-server)** for processing the output of topic models and distributing the content as a web service
   * **[Termite Visualizations](http://github.com/uwdata/termite-visualizations)** for visualizing topic model outputs in a web browser

 Our goals are to: